pwang00/Ansible-Manticore/README.md

 (Warning: very rough and experimental)

-* Run `pip3 install ansible "git+https://github.com/pwang00/dopy.git"` (currently uses digital_ocean which is meant to only be compatible with python2, but with a bit of tweaking can be made compatible with python3.
-See Notes / Recommendations for more details.)
+* Run `pip3 install ansible "git+https://github.com/pwang00/dopy.git"` (See Notes / recommendations for more details.)
 * Generate an SSH key via `ssh-keygen -t <key_type_here>`(stored in ~/.ssh/)
 * Define an environment variable `DO_TOKEN` that holds the DigitalOcean API token in plaintext; (e.g. on Ubuntu run `export DO_TOKEN=<your_api_key_in_hexadecimal>`)
 * Navigate to `vars/`